 1. Take brush to the Transfer Station.

 3. Call the Strongsville Service Department for pickup at (440) 580-3170 after you've placed the branches at the curb (see guidelines below).
-The city will add you to the pickup schedule, The city will add you to the pickup schedule.
-NOTE: Depending on the volume of calls, branch chipping by the city can take up to three weeks.
+The city will add you to the pickup schedule, NOTE: Depending on the volume of calls, branch chipping by the city can take up to three weeks.
 If you'd rather not wait, place your branches in tied bundles and leave them out for regular trash pick-up or bring them to the transfer station.

 Guidelines for city's brush pickup and chipping service: